ImpromptAI/openplugin/docs/source/plugin_developers/index.rst

 Plugin Developers
 =================

+The OpenPlugin Manifest File has 3 main components:

+1. OpenPlugin Manifest File
-The tool selector service accepts the openplugin manifest file format, which is used to define the configuration and metadata of plugins that can be loaded and used by the service.
-This file format allows developers to specify various properties and settings for their plugins, such as the plugin name, version, dependencies, and supported platforms.
-The openplugin manifest file format provides a standardized way to describe plugins and enables seamless integration with the tool selector service.
+    This specifies properties for your plugins, such as the plugin name, version, dependencies, and supported platforms.

-The OpenPlugin manifest file has 3 main components:

-1. OpenPlugin manifest file
-2. OpenAPI specification file
+2. OpenAPI Specification File
+    OpenPlugin leverages the OpenAPI specification for most of the details on your plugins.
-3. OpenPlugin operations file
+3. OpenPlugin Operations File
+    The OpenPlugin Operations File specifies additional details about calling API operations using natural language.

 .. toctree::
     :titlesonly:

+    using_the_openapi_document
     openplugin_manifest_file
     openplugin_operations_file
     openplugin_files_creation